Clinical-Genomics/MIP/documentation/README.md

 ```

 ###### When setting up your analysis config file
   A starting point for the config is provided in MIP's template directory.
-You will have to modify the load_env keys to whatever you named the environments and the [COND_PATH] part needs to be updated to point to your conda installation directory.
+You will have to modify the load_env keys to whatever you named the environments and the [CONDA_PATH] part needs to be updated to point to your conda installation directory.
 If you are using the default environment names the load_env part of the config should look like this:

   ```Yml
   load_env: